IMPACTASSETS 50™

 Investment Thesis:

-We need to invest in clean energy; applying an inclusion lens to the community-scale solar market allows us to invest in a way that creates meaningful economic and environmental benefits for underserved communities, strengthens local businesses and increases resilience – while delivering strong, stable, predictable financial returns to investors.
+We need to invest in clean energy; applying an inclusion lens to the community-scale solar market allows us to use our investments to create meaningful economic and environmental benefits for underserved communities, strengthen local businesses and increase resilience – while delivering strong, stable, predictable financial returns to investors.

 Investment Overview:

-Clean energy plays a critical role in the fight against climate change; it can help fight systematic inequality.
-Sunwealth is changing who has access to renewable energy by changing the way we invest in it.
-We focus our efforts on “solar deserts” – financing community-based solar projects, particularly in LMI communities and communities of color where clean energy, green jobs and energy savings are needed most.
-We partner with investors and local solar installers to bring small-scale projects (5kw to 1MW) to the rooftops and parking lots of schools, municipal buildings, houses of worship, nonprofit organizations and small businesses, building diverse and inclusive portfolios that deliver clean energy access and savings to our customers, jobs and revenues to local solar installers, and strong, stable returns to investors.
-Our economic inclusion lens helps build a clean energy future in which all of our communities have a stake.
+Clean energy plays a critical role in fighting climate change and addressing systemic economic inequality.
+Sunwealth is changing who has access to clean energy by changing the way we invest in it.
+We focus on financing community-based solar projects, particularly in LMI communities and communities of color where clean energy, green jobs, and savings are needed most.
+We also provide upstream development capital, seeking to help women and BIPOC-led solar developers grow their businesses and unlock new markets.
+We work with local developers and installers to bring solar to the rooftops and parking lots of affordable housing, schools, municipal buildings, houses of worship, nonprofit organizations, and businesses.
+Sunwealth builds diverse portfolios that deliver clean energy and savings to our customers, jobs and revenues to local installers, and strong returns to investors.
+Our economic and social inclusion lens helps build a clean energy future in which all communities have a stake.

 Company Differentiator: